dreamking60/d3-start-to-finish-leanpub/manuscript/16 More on D3 selections.md

 Typically the update function is called whenever the **data changes** or when some **user interaction** has occurred.

-This pattern is very common when building data visualizations with D3 and will be used in the Energy Explorer.
+This pattern is very common when building data visualisations with D3 and will be used in the Energy Explorer.